Seminar in Ingolstadt Application from May 01 - Jul 15

 Structure

-90 ECTS credits: required modules
+100 ECTS credits: required modules

-25 ECTS credits: elective modules/minor
+20 ECTS credits: elective modules

-5 ECTS credits: introductory seminar
+5 ECTS credits: key scientific qualification

-10 ECTS credits: Bachelor’s thesis
+15 ECTS credits: Bachelor's thesis and scientific colloquium

 Students must write their Bachelor’s thesis (10 ECTS credits) at a Chair that ideally also offers the modules of the chosen major.
 However, they also have the possibility to write their Bachelor’s thesis at a Chair that is not involved in their chosen major.
 It is generally also possible to write the Bachelor’s thesis in collaboration with a company.

-The major offers a wide range of in-depth courses.
+In the majors, the knowledge acquired in the basic studies is linked to specific questions and the students’ knowledge is deepened further.
+The majors offers a wide range of in-depth courses.
 This ensures that students acquire relevant specialist and methodological knowledge in the respective areas of study.
-This results in a stronger focus on the future professional field or the choice of a subsequent Master's degree program.
+This results in a stronger focus on the later professional field or the choice of a Master's degree program.
 Interdisciplinary modules also support interdisciplinary learning processes.
 The in-depth courses deal with specific problems and build on the basic studies.
-This allows students to focus specifically on one major.
+This allows students to specialize in a specific field of study.

 We offer the following majors: